-Mackey, a Republican, was the representative for South Carolina's 7th congressional district from 1883 to 1885.
+Mackey was the representative for South Carolina’s 7th congressional district and was a Republican.
+He served from 1883 to 1885.

 From Dec 1875 to Jan 1884, Mackey missed 143 of 330 roll call votes, which is 43.3%.
 This is much worse than the median of 29.1% among the lifetime records of representatives serving in Jan 1884.
 The chart below reports missed votes over time.